Abhimanyu-raza/Abhimanyu-raza/README.md

 ## 👨‍🎓 About Me

 - 🎓 Third-year **Electronics & Communication Engineering** student
+  at **Indian Institute of Information Technology, Design and Manufacturing Kancheepuram**
 - 🔬 Interested in **Electronics, VLSI, Communication Systems & Simulation**
 - 💻 Hands-on experience with **circuit simulation, programming & hardware tools**
 - 📊 Enjoy working on **academic projects and practical implementations**